 The many years of challenging work in renovating Bogbain Farm, building the new wing and the time, effort and resources expended in creating a venue that many thousands of people have been able to enjoy, was not just hard graft but also a lot of fun.
 Bringing music, life and laughter back to a place that decades before had been a thriving farm, inn and drovers' tryst, is something Liza is immensely proud of and has brought her much lasting satisfaction.

 It should be noted that Liza is not connected in any way to the failed Brew At The Bog festival, having had to leave their Bogbain Farm business due to disabling personal circumstances.
 Replacement Yvonne Murray was brought in by Bruce and together they started Brew at the Bog.
 Run latterly by Ms Murray, the festival quickly folded, owing dozens of musicians and bands tens of thousands of pounds.
 It is understood that the monies owed by Yvonne Murray and her company Mint77 are still outstanding.

-All text and photo history images of Bogbain are copyright Liza Mulholland.
+All text and photo history images of Bogbain (with exception of below) are copyright Liza Mulholland.